ghuang25/Trend-Following-Trading-Strategy/README.md

 6. **Visualization**:

-The notebook visualizes the following:
+The program visualizes the following:

 * **Stock price**: A line plot showing the price evolution over time.
 * **50-day and 200-day SMAs**: Lines representing the short-term and long-term trends.